 In 2015 the government changed the pension rules - giving much greater freedom over how you access your private pension savings from age 55.

 In short, there’s greater flexibility to take all, some or none of your pension savings from this age.
 And these new freedoms have been hugely popular.
-Over one million people have withdrawn more than £30bn from their pensions since 2015 1 to April 2020.
+Over one million people have withdrawn more than £30bn from their pensions.
+The total value of flexible withdrawals from pensions since flexibility changes in 2015 1 has exceeded £45 billion.

 One of the most popular options has been that of ‘taking some’ of your pension savings, in individual payments, over time.